pglauner/point_in_polygon/README.md

 point_in_polygon
 ================

-Implementation of "A correct even-odd algorithm for the point-in-polygon (PIP) problem for complex polygons" (http://arxiv.org/abs/1207.3502)
+Implementation of:

+M. Galetzka and P. Glauner, "A Simple and Correct Even-Odd Algorithm for the Point-in-Polygon Problem for Complex Polygons", Proceedings of the 12th International Conference on Computer Graphics Theory and Applications (GRAPP 2017), Porto, Portugal, 2016.